jfxueX/bash/commands/local/sed.md

     sed 's/^................................................................................/&:/' <file >new

-## /p - print
+## `/p` - print

 By default,
 sed prints every line.
 If it makes a substitution, the new text is printed instead of the old one.
 If you use an optional argument to sed,
-"sed -n," it will not, by default, print any new lines.
+"sed -n" it will not, by default, print any new lines.
 I'll cover this and other options later.
 When the
 "-n" option is used, the